SenoxCode/insbot.py/README.md

 4. Now choose an texteditor
 5. Change the name in line 7 and the password in line 8 to your Instagram Account login
 6. Save the file and close it
-7. Open CMD
-8. "cd Desktop"
-9. "cd insbot.py-master"
-10. "pip install -r requirements.txt"
-11. "python insbot.py"
+7. Open the "install (Windows only).bat" file (ONLY FIRST TIME TO INSTALL THE REQUIREMENTS)
+8. Open the "start (Windows only).bat"

 You're finished now.
 Now there will come some errors at the begin of the line, but don't matter, it will still work.
 I am trying to fix this in the next version.